-This document was produced through the Center for School Mental Health (CSMH), Faculty of Education, Western University, as a supplementary resource for those advising Genders and Sexualities Alliances/Gay-Straight Alliances (GSA) and/or those facilitating the Healthy Relationships Program (HRP) for Lesbian, Gay, Bisexual, Trans, Two-Spirit, and Queer/Questioning (2SLGBTQIA+) Youth.
+This document was produced through the Centre for School Mental Health (CSMH), Faculty of Education, Western University, as a supplementary resource for those advising Gender and Sexuality Alliances/Gay-Straight Alliances (GSA) and/or those facilitating the Healthy Relationships Program (HRP) for Two-Spirit, Lesbian, Gay, Bisexual, Trans, Queer/Questioning, Intersex, and Asexual (2S/LGBTQIA+) Youth.
 This document is intended to help educators, administrators, and youth workers better support sexual, gender, and romantic minorities by introducing them to relevant:

-Concepts and Terminology
+1) Concepts and Terminology

 The terminology explored in this document is by no means exhaustive.
-Language, particularly within 2SLGBTQIA+ communities, is contextual, fluid, and consistently evolving to capture and communicate various identities, ways of being, and experiences.
-This supplementary resource is a living document that unpacks the multitude of knowledges and experiences that exist within 2SLGBTQIA+ communities, at this particular socio-cultural-political time.
+Language, particularly within 2S/LGBTQIA+ communities, is contextual, fluid, and consistently evolving to capture and communicate various identities, ways of being, and experiences.
+This supplementary resource is a living document that unpacks the multitude of knowledges and experiences that exist within 2S/LGBTQIA+ communities, at this particular socio-cultural-political time.

-The term 2SLGBTQIA+ is used extensively in this document.
-It is meant to capture all gender, sexual, and/or romantic minority identities/ways of being (e.g., genderqueer, same gender loving, pansexual, demi-sexual, non-binary, aromantic, gay, demiboy, lesbian, etc.).
+The term 2S/LGBTQIA+ is used extensively in this document.
+It is meant to capture all gender, sexual, romantic, and sex characteristic minority identities/ways of being (e.g., genderqueer, same gender loving, pansexual, demi-sexual, non-binary, aromantic, gay, demiboy, lesbian, intersex, etc.).
 When using an acronym, it is important to recognize who is included and potentially excluded.
-To embrace identities, expressions, and experiences that are not explicitly named in the 2SLGBTQIA acronym, we placed (+) at the end.
+To embrace identities, expressions, and experiences that are not explicitly named in the 2S/LGBTQIA acronym, we placed (+) at the end.
 We recognize that this symbol is not wholly sufficient for communicating the multitude of identities, expressions, and experiences within rainbow communities.

-We encourage those who work with 2SLGBTQIA+ youth to enhance their understanding of the following terms and concepts to further develop their comfort, confidence, and competence with respect to sexual, gender, and romantic diversity.
+We encourage those who work with 2S/LGBTQIA+ youth to enhance their understanding of the following terms and concepts to further develop their comfort, confidence, and competence with respect to sexual, gender, romantic, and sex characteristic diversity.